Friedman’s Radicalism Grew with Age

 [ii] For those unfamiliar with this book, it begins with an attack on JFK’s famous inaugural address.

 [iii] Friedman liked to call himself as a “liberal” and tried to revive this moniker as the most suitable one to describe his views and those of others who advocated for individual liberty and free markets.
 See Capitalism and Freedom, pg.
 3-6.
-Among many other examples, also see his 1975 television interview on the show “Open Mind” where he called himself a liberal in opposition to the “true conservatives” who maintained their support for the New Deal and “ever bigger government.”
+Among many other examples, also see his 1975 television interview on the show “Open Mind” (link no longer available) where he called himself a liberal in opposition to the “true conservatives” who maintained their support for the New Deal and “ever bigger government.”
 Friedman eventually accepted the term “libertarianism” as a stand-in for “liberal” and as a descriptor of his views.
 However, he explicitly distanced himself from both the Libertarian Party and the anarchist strain of libertarianism.

 [iv] Albert L. Kraus.
 “Friedman: A Challenger.”
 New York Times (November 13, 1968): 61, 63.